Privacy Policy

 How we use and disclose your personal information also depends on your relationship with us and the nature of any support services that we are providing to you.

-We use your personal information for the purposes of processing your donation, financial reporting, and contacting you about our activities and events if you have asked us to.
-If you have chosen to make a public donation, then we may disclose your name and the amount of the donation on our website for as long as the fundraising campaign continues (variable by campaign).
+Donors and supporters – we use your personal information for the purposes of processing your donation, financial reporting, and contacting you about our activities and events unless you have opted out of such communications.
+If you have chosen to make a public donation, then we may disclose your name and the amount of the donation on our website for as long as the fundraising campaign continues (which will vary by campaign).
 If you do not wish to have your information displayed, you can opt to make an anonymous donation.
+We do not share donor or supporter information with any third parties.

-We use your personal information to process your job or volunteer application, and if you are a volunteer, for management and HR purposes.
+Job applicants and volunteers – we use your personal information to process your job or volunteer application, and if you are a volunteer, for management and HR purposes.
 We do not disclose your personal information to any third parties without your consent.
+In the event of a job application, your information may be shared with OCA’s preferred recruitment agencies.

 Direct marketing